Bitbucket Auto Deploy with Pipelines (CI/CD)

 cd /home/user/repositories/bitbucket-cpanel

-# Pull changes from Bitbucket
+# Pull the latest changes from Bitbucket

 composer install